jeffpignataro/MWF-ASP.NET-Web-Forms/README.md

 ### Including the Stylesheets

-To apply the override styles, you need to create a directory underneath the `mwf/root/assets/css` directory (for example `aspnetoverride`), that includes the three stylesheets, and then reference this directory in the `mwf/config/css.ini` configuration file:
+To apply the override styles, you need to create a directory underneath the `mwf/root/assets/css` directory that includes the three stylesheets (for example `aspnetoverride`) and then reference this directory in the `mwf/config/css.ini` configuration file:

 ```